A desk of someone who manages payroll

 Whether you choose to manage your business’s payroll yourself or with the help of software like Sling, hopefully you now understand why it’s so important.
 With that in mind, let’s move on to how to easily and effectively manage your payroll.

-1) Collect Employee Data
+1) Collect employee data

 Payroll depends on accurate data.
 So, to manage payroll correctly, the first step involves collecting all of the necessary employee data.